yuanjunyi/car/p5-vehicle-detection/writeup.md

 | `xstart=800`, `xstop=1280`, `ystart=350`, `ystop=500`| `96`         |
 | `xstart=800`, `xstop=1280`, `ystart=350`, `ystop=700`| `128`        |

-The overlap between adjcent windows are 2 cells, which is 16 pixels.
+The overlap between adjcent windows is 2 cells, which is 16 pixels.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image3]

 ---

 ### Video Implementation